By Thembekile Maseko

 More people are asking deeper questions and calling for greater individual and corporate action.
 The days of only issuing a public are gone and solidarity has taken the shape of action.

 An example of a crowd-installed activity on social media was #BlackOutTuesday, which involved posting a black block on Instagram and pausing business operations in solidarity with black people against systematic injustice and police brutality.
-Many organisations extended a statement of support, however did not pause operations to challenge the effects of the social plague of racism in their organisation and community.
+Many organisations extended a statement of support; however, they did not pause operations to challenge the effects of the social plague of racism in their organisation and community.
 This was a golden opportunity missed by many who chose profit over substantive action, which would have effectively allowed them to ‘take the log out of their own eye’.

 How can we change and do better?